 8. Take a Break from the Parks

 If you or your little ones are completely frazzled by the afternoon, take a break from the parks completely.
 Let the kids have a swim or a nap and then decide if a trip in the evening — perhaps to the resort's entertainment and shopping areas such as Disney Springs or Disney’s BoardWalk — might be in order.
 We love factoring in one full afternoon for just pool time.
-If you're staying at Disney's Beach or Yacht Club Resorts or Disney's Art of Animation, which has multiple themed pools, you might want to plan even more pool time for your tadpoles.
+If you're staying at Disney's Beach or Yacht Club Resorts or Disney's Art of Animation, which has multiple themed pools and extra features, you might want to plan even more pool time for your tadpoles.

 9. Don't Sleep on Entertainment

 The perfect way to end the day at Disney World is with fireworks!
-At Magic Kingdom, enjoy "Disney Enchantment" with fireworks and projections on Cinderella Castle and all the way down Main Street U.S.A.
-At EPCOT, head to the World Showcase for "Harmonious," the largest nighttime spectacular ever created for a Disney park.
-Check out our guides on the best spots to watch Disney Enchantment and Harmonious!
-Both shows end their run on April 2, so be sure to see them before they go!
+At Magic Kingdom, enjoy "Happily Ever After" with fireworks and projections on Cinderella Castle and all the way down Main Street U.S.A.
+At EPCOT, head to the World Showcase for "Luminous The Symphony of Us," the newest nighttime spectacular.
+Check out our guides on the best spots to watch Happily Ever After and Luminous!

 10. Pack Your Patience and Be Flexible